-NARM participates in several major conferences each year representing the CPM credential via attendance, sponsoring an educational booth, or teaching workshops.
-In 2019, NARM representatives participated in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislators (NCSL).
-NARM representatives attended or presented at additional conferences, such as the American Association of Birth Centers (AABC), the Institute for Credentialing Excellence (ICE), and the Council for Licensure, Enforcement, and Regulation (CLEAR).
-Additionally, in 2019, NARM representatives attended the Birth Equity Summit in Santa, Fe, New Mexico.
+NARM participates in several major conferences each year, representing the CPM credential via attendance, sponsoring an educational booth, or teaching workshops.
+NARM usually participates in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislatures (NCSL).
+NARM representatives usually attend or present at additional conferences, such as the American Association of Birth Centers (AABC), the Institute for Credentialing Excellence (ICE), the Council for Licensure, Enforcement, and Regulation (CLEAR), Competency Based Education Network (C-BEN) and the Home Birth Summit or Birth Equity Summit.
+In 2020, almost all these events were either cancelled or offered in a virtual format.
+For that reason, NARM did not participate in Exhibit Halls but often attended sessions virtually.